-In what has been a challenging time for us all, we are delighted to re-open our doors on 4th September and whilst we cannot wait to see some familiar faces and some new ones, we have had to make changes to how we operate and we ask for the support and the patience of our guests as we all continue to stay alert.
+In what has been a challenging time for us all, we are delighted to re-open our doors and whilst we cannot wait to see some familiar faces and some new ones, we have had to make changes to how we operate and we ask for the support and the patience of our guests as we all continue to stay alert.

 The COVID-19 protocol that we have put in place is for the safety and reassurance of staff and guests.
 While no one can predict the path of this virus, we are continuously monitoring developments and doing all we can to reduce the risk of potential contamination or spread of disease.